SolPaw321/SymkomPraktyki2025/README.md

 Currently supports only inlet velocity and rpm.

 # TODO
-- #### Resolve the issue of unrealistically high velocities in the Fluent simulation
+- #### Resolve the issue of unrealistically high velocities in the Fluent simulation (bug probably related to topology sharing in Fluent stage)
-- Create a complete mesh for the 2D model
+- Create a complete mesh for the 2D model (prism layers or multizones)
 - Implement parameter checks (e.g., the maximum number of blades allowed for a given circle radius to prevent blade overlap)
 - Validate the size of the blade model provided by the user
 - Finalize validation of user input data